kkrruumm/void-install-script/README.md

 # Hidden installer options

-There are a few options that aren't exposed directly to the user, but can be changed by creating a file that sets these variables and adding it as a flag when executing the installer.
+There are a few options that aren't exposed directly to the user because they can potentially be dangerous, but can be changed by creating a file that sets these variables and adding it as a flag when executing the installer.

 Example:
 ```